Damat Ferid Pasha: Later career and exile

-Damad Ferid Pasha (wearing the fez) with the three other signatories of the Treaty of Sèvres; to his right, Rıza Tevfik Bölükbaşı, to his left, the Ottoman minister of education Mehmed Hâdî Pasha and the ambassador Reşad Halis; on board an Allied warship taking them to the Paris Peace Conference.
+Damad Ferid Pasha (wearing the fez) with the three other signatories of the Treaty of Sèvres; to his right, Rıza Tevfik Bölükbaşı, to his left, minister of finance Mehmet Tevfik Biren and the ambassador Reşad Halis; on board an Allied warship taking them to the Paris Peace Conference.

 Even after his dismissal, and the formation of a new Ottoman Government under Ahmet Tevfik Pasha, he remained widely disliked (especially in Anatolia).
 With the Turkish victory in the Greco-Turkish War, he and his family fled to Marseille on 22 September 1922.
 He died from duodenal cancer in Nice, France, on 6 October 1923, the same day that nationalist forces entered Constantinople, and was buried in the city of Sidon, Lebanon.

 He wrote a 12 volume memoir which he entrusted to Reşad Halis, who was persona non grata in the Turkish Republic, and was exiled in Paris.
 Years later, when fuel was hard to come by in German-occupied France, Halis put these memoirs in his stove to heat his house.

 Personality and assessments

-According to Tevfik Pasha, "he [Ferid] surpassed even the Franks [westerners] in being alafranga [western mannerisms]" ("alafrangalıkta Frenkleri bile geçmiş idi").
+According to Tevfik Pasha, "he surpassed even the Franks [westerners] in being alafranga [western mannerisms]" ("alafrangalıkta Frenkleri bile geçmiş idi").

-According to an article published in the conservative Tevhid-i Efkâr newspaper at the time of his death, "When [Ferid] he returned from London, he became a foreigner (alafranga) and eventually an enemy of Islam.
+According to an article published in the conservative Tevhid-i Efkâr newspaper at the time of his death, "When he returned from London, he became a foreigner (alafranga) and eventually an enemy of Islam.
 The male and female servants in his house were all Greeks.
 In his words, speeches, and writings, he always talked of Greek and Latin proverbs, superstitions, and mythology. (...)
 In short, he became completely Westernized, but he was a man with a cosmopolitan spirit, completely devoid of national feelings."

 For sporting manicured nails, common among upper class western men of the time, and wearing patent leather shoes, the gardeners of Baltalimanı referred to him as Gâvur Pasha.

 Refik Halid Karay compared Ferid Pasha's leadership to one of an inept cavalryman:...I can understand not getting off the back of a horse of fortune.
 Even staying until the last moment...
 But either that horse is used to you or you trust the bit and are sure of the blow of the whip...
 Otherwise, if there is neither familiarity in the horse, nor strength in the gun, nor fortitude in the hand, then a person turns into a clumsy clown in an acrobat’s shop!...Despite the clarity in their politics and the sincerity in their ideas, Damad Ferid Pasha’s cabinets were always like this, they thought they could stand with a hidden power in a task that they could not accomplish without organization and support, and one day they would hold on to the head, tail, and mane of the animal and assume the position of a cavalryman on its back, but they couldn't do it.